-How and why companies need to be preemptive about vetting their microbial identification procedures.
+How and why companies need to be preemptive about performing disinfectant efficacy studies

 We all know how unpleasant it can be killing germs in bathrooms and kitchens.
 Companies that manufacture and test pharmaceutical products face the same challenges.
 If anything, the work is even harder and more critical as contaminated products can easily erupt into a public health and public relations nightmare.
 (Witness the case at the now defunct New England Compounding Pharmacy, where tainted steroid medications sparked an unprecedented fungal meningitis outbreak that killed 64 people and sickened over 680 others.)